WFAN-FM: CD101.9

-When the Daily News changed ownership in 1991, WQCD and WPIX were retained by the newspaper's former corporate parent, the Tribune Company.
-In 1997 Tribune sold WQCD to Emmis Communications.
-The combination of WQCD and Emmis's two existing New York stations, WQHT (97.1 FM) and WRKS-FM (98.7 FM), gave the Indianapolis-based company an FM triopoly in the New York market.
+When the Daily News changed ownership in 1991 and was sold to Robert Maxwell, WQCD and WPIX were retained by the newspaper's former corporate parent, the Tribune Company.
+In 1997, Tribune sold WQCD to Emmis Communications.
+The combination of WQCD and Emmis's two existing New York stations, WQHT (97.1 FM) and WRKS-FM 98.7, gave the Indianapolis-based company an FM triopoly in the New York market.
 In 1998, Emmis moved WQCD out of the Daily News Building, and along with WQHT and WRKS into a newly constructed common facility at 395 Hudson Street.

 WQCD ran an experiment from November 22, 2004, until August 2005, when the station's playlist included chill music, a relaxing sound based on the music found on the beaches of Ibiza.
 The ratings were not satisfactory, and the experiment ended.
 The station retained the tagline, "CD101.9, Your Chill-Out Station" during its successful transition back to the standard smooth jazz format.
 WQCD's on-air staff remained unusually stable in the generally volatile radio climate, led by morning host Dennis Quinn.
 Midday host Deborah Rath had been with parent company Emmis since 1988, as a veteran of both WRKS and WQHT.
 Afternoon drive host Paul Cavalconte was a veteran of New York jazz, classical, and rock stations, adult standards WNEW.
 Evening host Sharon Davis called WQCD home for nearly a decade.
 Other notable long-term airstaff members include Ray White, Pat Prescott, Russ Davis, Steve Harris, Ian Karr, Maria Von Dickersohn, Meryl Kubrick and John Vidaver.
 Rafe Gomez hosted "The Groove Boutique", a nationally syndicated groove jazz mix show that aired on Saturday nights beginning in 2003.
 "The Groove Boutique" was a finalist in the 2005 Best Mix Show category of the 8th annual New York Radio Market Achievements in Radio (A.I.R.) awards.